vaibhavsagar/presentations/minimal-perfect-hashing/presentation.md

 ## Hashing

-- function that takes a key to a fixed size value (often an integer)
+function that takes a key to a fixed size value (often an integer)

 ## Perfect Hashing

-- hashing without collisions (injective)
+hashing without collisions (injective)

-## Minimal Perfect Hashing
+## *Minimal* Perfect Hashing

+- all possible keys are known in advance
 - perfect hashing without gaps
 - bijective mapping from $n$ keys to $1..n$

+## Pros

+- usually more space-efficient than most other approaches
+- (especially if you are using this to create a hashtable)

+## Cons

+- upfront construction cost
+- static
-- downsides: static, produces nonsense results for absent keys
+- produces nonsense results for absent keys

+## tl;dr

+- if you're not sure you need this, you probably don't

 # Approaches